-If permission is not granted, but the leave is still taken, you may be referred to our EWO, Mr Dilley, and/or the local authority for consideration of a Penalty Notice (fine of £60 per pupil, per parent, rising to £120 if you don't pay within 21 days.)
+If permission is not granted, but the leave is still taken, you may be referred to our EWO, Mr Dilley, and/or the local authority for consideration of a Penalty Notice.

 We will continue to support you and your families in times of crisis and all requests for leave during term time will be considered on an individual basis.